Skip to main content

 VI.
 Pet Policy

-No animal shall be allowed in the library unless it is part of a library program or it is a service animal.
+No animal shall be allowed in the library unless it is part of a library program, or it is a service animal.
+Pets allowed in the library must be on a leash or in the arms and control of the owner.